arthur-e/flux-python-api/SCHEMA.md

         }
     },

-    "span": Number,             // The length of time, in seconds, that an
-                                // observation spans

     "spans": [String],          // Array of lengths of time as Pandas "freq" codes
                                 // that each observation spans; there is more than
                                 // one in this list of the span changes at a
                                 // corresponding data in the "dates" Array

-    "step": Number,             // The length of time, in seconds, between each
-                                // observation to be imported

     "steps": [Number],          // Array of lengths of time in seconds
                                 // between each observation